rhomobile/rhomobile-docs/eb/en/edge/guide/quick-start.md

 # Quick Start
-This guide will provide an easy to use overview of how to get started using the Motorola Enterprise Browser (MEB).
+This guide will provide an easy to use overview of how to get started using the Enterprise Browser (EB).
 We will go through [installation](#guide-quick-start?installation), [licensing](#guide-quick-start?licensing), [your first app](#guide-quick-start?your-first-meb-app), and setting [your app's start page](#guide-quick-start?your-apps-start-page).

 ## Installation
-To install the MEB on your device, there are two requirements:
+To install the EB on your device, there are two requirements:

-1. Your device must be a Motorola Solutions device.
+1. Your device must be a Zebra Technologies device.
 2. Your device's OS must be either Windows Mobile, Windows CE, or Android.

 Once you have verified that your device meets the above requirements, you'll need to make sure your device is connected to your computer in a way that the Enterprise Browser Installer can interface with it.